1. Skip to content

 Marika Pogany, originally from southern Slovakia, is being remembered for her charity work and as a long-term volunteer who delivered kosher meals on wheels.

-The former Slovakian president Zuzana Caputova called 82-year-old Pogany a close friend.
+The former Slovakian President Zuzana Caputova called 82-year-old Pogany a close friend.

 The Australian city of Sydney was "a refuge" for the daughter of a Holocaust survivor, "far from the horrors of fascism and communism," Caputova wrote on Facebook.
+"Apart from her mother and uncle, who returned from Auschwitz, all other members of this family did not survive the Holocaust."

-Slovakia's President Peter Pellegrini also confirmed Pogany was among the victim's of what he called "this senseless, violent rampage."
+Slovakia's President Peter Pellegrini also confirmed Pogany was among the victims of what he called "this senseless, violent rampage."

 Alex Kleytma